kklkit/Factions/README.md

 1. Use this [commit message template](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 2. Commit in each submodule that is changed.
 For example, if you modify the code and content submodules, commit to **and** push both of those submodules.
 Make each commit message specific to what is being changed in that submodule.
-* Send a message to [jephir](https://bitbucket.org/jephir) if you need a new submodule for the folder you're working on.